solariumphp/solarium/docs/solarium-concepts.md

 Currently only the programmatic and extending modes support all features, the configuration mode doesn't support some complex cases.
 This might be improved over time but there will always be limits to what is possible with configuration only, without creating very complex configurations.

-The configuration mode supports an array as input or an object that implements the `toArray()` method (this is also compatible with the Zend Framework `Zend_Config` component).
+The configuration mode supports an associative array as input.

 The three modes apply to all Solarium classes that extend `Solarium\Core\Configurable`.
 This includes all Solarium classes that are intended for direct usage, e.g. the query classes, filterqueries, components etcetera.
-You can check to API for a class to see if it supports config mode.
+You can check the API for a class to see if it supports config mode.

 As an example the three modes are demonstrated, all creating an identical Solr client instance: